WeiChengTseng/NCTU_DL_HW1/README.md

 ![](/result/prob6_Pclass.png)
 ![](/result/prob6_Sex.png)

 From the figures, we can get three conclusions.
 First, women (`Sex` = 0) were more likely to survive.
 Second, the passengers who paid higher passenger fare were more likely to survive.
 Third, those who has better ticket class were more likely to survive.

-Therefore,
+Therefore, we create fake data with the conclusions mentioned above.